All too often in the UK our changeable weather, even in the

 - Don't forget the drinks!

-Keeping a bucket of water or sand near your barbeque, in case of
+Keeping a bucket of water or sand near your barbecue, in case of

 emergencies is a good idea.
 Have a spray bottle filled with water